Key Takeaways

 What is the minimum hourly wage rate in Hong Kong?

-The current minimum wage is HKD 40 per hour in Hong Kong for all workers except domestic workers and student interns (with documents).
+The current minimum wage is HKD 40 per hour in Hong Kong for all employees unless exempt.

 What is the average salary in Hong Kong?